The Complete Positivity of Symmetric Tridiagonal and Pentadiagonal Matrices: Symmetric pentadiagonal matrices

 with initial conditions $v_{-1}= ^T$ and $v_{0}= ^T$.
 This construction yields

-Similar to the tridiagonal case, the constants $a_{-1},a_0,$ and $b_0$ are taken to be non-negative numbers with the caveat that there will be some collections of initial values that will lead the decomposition to be ill-defined. \begin{proposition} Let $A$ be a symmetric pentadiagonal matrix.
-Then $A=\sum_{i=-1}^nv_iv_i^T$ with $v_i$ as defined in Equation~\eqref{veqn_pent}.
-Assuming that all the components for each $v_i$ are non-negative numbers, then $A$ is completely positive. \end{proposition} \begin{proof} The proof is similar to tridiagonal case.
+Similar to the tridiagonal case, the constants $a_{-1},a_0,$ and $b_0$ are taken to be non-negative numbers with the caveat that there is some collection of initial values that leads to the decomposition being ill-defined.
+In fact, let $a_{-1}=b_0=0$ and $v_{-1}$ be the all-zeros vector, then the above construction reduces to the construction for tridiagonal matrices. \begin{proposition} Let $A$ be a symmetric pentadiagonal matrix.
+If the $v_i$ as defined in Equation~\eqref{veqn_pent} are well-defined, then $A=\sum_{i=-1}^nv_iv_i^T$.
+If the entries for each $v_i$ are non-negative numbers, then $A$ is completely positive. \end{proposition} \begin{proof} The proof is similar to the tridiagonal case.
 Consider a symmetric pentadiagonal $n\times n$ matrix $A$ such that the vectors in Equation~\eqref{veqn_pent} are well-defined.
 Let $V_i=v_iv_i^T$ for $i=-1,\dots,n$ and $\tilde{A}=\sum_{i=-1}^nV_i$.
 We wish to show that $\tilde{A}=A$.
-From the definition of the $v_i$ given in Equation~\eqref{veqn_pent}, each $V_i$ is symmetric and pentadiagonal with only up to six nonzero entries and so $\tilde{A}$ itself is symmetric and pentadiagonal.
+From the definition of the $v_i$ given in Equation~\eqref{veqn_pent}, each $V_i$ is symmetric and pentadiagonal with only up to nine nonzero entries and so $\tilde{A}$ itself is symmetric and pentadiagonal.